LLNL/gidiplus/GIDI/Test/Data/README.txt

-Large test data files have been omitted from this distribution to keep the repository small.
+Large test data files have been omitted from the repository to keep size down.
-They will be made available, but in the meantime contact the authors if you wish to get a copy: mattoon1@llnl.gov
+They are available from the release page (https://github.com/LLNL/gidiplus/releases/tag/v3.19.73).